mend0z0/E-Stationer/Hardware/_Sub_HW_EPaper/v1_20231122/Design Folder/README.md

 ## Tasks

 - #### MUST to DO :
-    - List the works that proper working of project depends on these tasks -
+    - Adding 3D part to the 8-SOIC footprint for serial flash -
     -
 - #### Important :